 - Outreach workers who promote multiple benefit programs

-1. Assure families there’s no downside to these tax credits.
+1. Remind families there’s no downside to these tax credits.

-EITC and CTC refunds aren’t counted as income for 12 months after receipt when determining eligibility for public benefits.
-Train eligibility workers to inform families that they can claim the tax credits and still qualify for benefits such as SNAP, Medicaid, and subsidized housing.
+EITC and CTC for 12 months after receipt when applying for public benefits.
+Train eligibility workers to tell families that they can claim the tax credits and still qualify for benefits such as SNAP, Medicaid, and subsidized housing.

 2. Reach out to newly eligible taxpayers.

-Workers who have experienced a drop in hours or wages may have earned too much to qualify for the credits in the past but now are eligible.
+Workers who have faced a drop in hours or wages may now be eligible, even if they have earned too much to qualify for the credits in the past.
 Connect with these workers through unemployment offices, job training programs, or government assistance programs.
-Also reach out to people transitioning into the workforce.
+Also reach out to people recently joining the workforce.

 3. Include tax credit information in electronic benefit screening programs.

 People who qualify for benefit programs may also qualify for the EITC and the CTC.
-Work with screening program designers to incorporate information about tax credits and free tax filing assistance.
-Online benefit screening programs include Benefit Finder and EarnBenefits Online (available in five states).
+Work with screening program designers to include information about tax credits and free tax filing help.
+Benefit Finder is one example of a benefit screening tool.

-4. Partner with your local Workforce Investment Board.
+4. Team up with your local Workforce Investment Board.

-Boards are required to secure contracts to provide job readiness, job placement, and post-employment services to TANF recipients entering the labor force.
-Encourage local boards to require companies receiving employment services contracts to provide workers with tax credit information.
+Workforce Investment Boards must ensure contracts to provide job readiness, job placement, and post-employment services to TANF recipients entering the labor force.
+Encourage local boards to require companies with employment services contracts to share tax credit information with workers.

-State or county program administrators can include flyers and envelope stuffers can be included in benefit checks, WIC coupons, program renewal notices, waiting list information, rent notices in public housing, or other mailings.
+State or county program managers can include flyers and envelope stuffers in benefit checks, WIC coupons, program renewal notices, waiting list information, rent notices in public housing, or other mailings.